-If you quickly want to know my recommendation, then go for the Nike LeBron XVII Low as the best basketball shoes for jumping and dunking.
+If you quickly want to know my recommendation for the best basketball shoes for jumping and dunking, then go for the Nike LeBron XVII Low.

 Basketball shoes have different parts and we’ll be looking at bouncy outsoles and superior midsole cushioning.
 These features will help you increase your elevation and at the same time provide you with the much needed cushioning for safe landings.

-In this article, I’ll be reviewing the following best basketball shoes for jumping and dunking:
+In this article, I will be reviewing the following best basketball shoes for jumping and dunking:

 Your vertical jump is influenced by a number of factors.
 Genetics play a major role as certain individuals are destined to have more developed muscle fibers.
 However, with proper knowledge and training, you can maximize your body’s potential.
 Age is another major factor so you have to tailor your training to your specific needs.
 With a little help from the right choice of basketball shoes, you can further propel your jump higher and reach your goal.

 When choosing basketball shoes, you have to carefully analyze the rubber outsole and its composition.
 The thickness and density of the material will either enhance or restrict your movement and agility.
 I will meticulously examine each pair of basketball shoes to identify which ones will complement your ability to jump higher.
 Let’s first check out some high jumping dunkers in the FIBA dunking contest to get an idea of the amazing dunks and the types of basketball shoes they wear.